keenangraham/openapi-to-python-client/README.md

     type = ['type_example'] # List[str] | Type of objects to return.
 Can be repeated for multiple types. (optional) var_field = ['var_field_example'] # List[str] | Fields to include in the response.
 Can be repeated for multiple fields. (optional) query = 'query_example' # str | Query string for searching. (optional)
-    limit = 'limit_example' # str | Maximum number of results to return.
+    limit = 3.4 # float | Maximum number of results to return.
 Use 'all' for all results. (optional) debug = True # bool | Enables debug mode for the search. (optional) frame = 'frame_example' # str | Specifies the format of the returned objects. (optional) var_from = 56 # int | Starting index for pagination. (optional)